 - Not responding when called by name or appearing to be deaf

 No one really knows what causes Autism, but a variety of theories exist.
 A substantial amount of research is being conducted to determine the biological causes of Autism, but a single cause has not been identified.
 Some cases of Autism have been found to have a genetic component, although a single gene is not responsible for the disorder.
-Pervasive developmental disorders do occur with increased frequency in identical twins.
-Many children with pervasive developmental disorders also have seizure disorders.
-What is known at this time is that Autism is NOT caused by poor or inconsistent parenting styles, inadequate prenatal care or specific environmental factors.
+ASD occurs with increased frequency in identical twins.
+Many children with ASD also have seizure disorders.

 What are effective early interventions for Autism?

 There is no cure for Autism but with early, intensive intervention individuals can make substantial gains.
 The most effective approaches require large amounts of time and effort from therapists, teachers and parents.
 Interventions that have been found to be most effective for Autism are those based on principals of Applied Behavior Analysi (ABA).
 Effective ABA programs are those that begin early in life, target all areas of development and are delivered intensively (between 25-40 hours per week).
-The focus of treatment includes teaching the child in all areas of deficit, in order to build independence and allow him/her to learn, play and work in the community.
-Research has found that the prognosis is greatly improved for those children who develop speech before five years of age, have an IQ in the normal range and who receive intensive and early behavioral treatment prior to, or during, the preschool years.
-Currently there are no medications that can cure Autism spectrum disorders, but in some cases medication can treat some of the symptoms associated with Autism including aggression and anxiety.
+The focus of treatment involves building skills in all areas of development in order to build independence and allow a child to learn, play and interact with others.
+Research indicates that children with a normal IQ, who receive early intensive behavioral treatment and who develop speech before five years of age tend to have the best prognosis.

 Where can I get more information online?

 National Institute of Health – http://www.nichd.nih.gov